 Setting proper expectations is related directly to transparency.
 This is a little different because expectations are not always requested.
 It's up to you to define the scope and clarify the requirements for the client so when you deliver the final project it matches with what they are expecting.

-In 18 years of business I've only raised his voice twice with a client.
+In 18 years of business I've only raised my voice twice with a client.
 I'm not proud of it; I'm a pretty patient, level-headed person.
 Years ago, we had a project that resulted in one of these not-so-proud moments.
 And, It could have been avoided had I properly set expectations.

 Marketpath was tasked with creating a product search feature for an existing website where the products were only found by navigating categories.
 The scope of the search feature was defined as "Accepts search criteria (e.g. Name, SKU, Partner Name, Cost, etc.) and returns a list of products that match that criteria."
 If you've ever created proposals you can probably catch the biggest mistake here - "etc." Yeah, whoops.
 Instead, it should have read something like this: